riganti/dotvvm-contrib/Controls/LoadablePanel/readme.md

 # LoadablePanel

 Renders a HTML &lt;div&gt; element containing Content that should be loaded in Load PostBack.
 The Load PostBack is triggered immediately after the page is loaded.
+The Content of the control is hidden until the PostBack finishes.

+This control may be useful when you want to load different parts of page asynchronously.

 ## Sample 1: Basic Usage

-You can do this:

 ```DOTHTML
 @service service = Sample.Namespace.Service